-NOTICE IS HEREBY GIVEN THAT a depositor shall qualify for entitlement to the final single tier dividend of 9 sen per ordinary share only in respect of:
+NOTICE IS HEREBY GIVEN THAT a depositor shall qualify for entitlement to the final single tier dividend of 4 sen per ordinary share only in respect of:

-- a) Shares transferred into the depositor's securities account before 4.00 p.m. on 29 July 2016 in respect of ordinary transfers; and - b) Shares bought on Bursa Securities on a cum entitlement basis according to the Rules of the Bursa Securities.
+- Shares transferred into the depositor's securities account before 4.00 p.m. on 29 July 2015 in respect of ordinary transfers; and a) - Shares bought on Bursa Securities on a cum entitlement basis according to the Rules of the Bursa Securities. b)

-The final single tier dividend, if approved, will be paid on 18 August 2016 to depositors registered in the Records of Depositors at the close of business on 29 July 2016.
+The final single tier dividend, if approved will be paid on 18 August 2015 to depositors registered in the Records of Depositors at the close of business on 29 July 2015.

-By Order of the Board ONG TZE-EN (MAICSA 7026537) LAU YOKE LENG (MAICSA 7034778) Joint Company Secretaries Penang, 29 April 2016
+By Order of the Board

+ONG TZE-EN (MAICSA 7026537) LAU YOKE LENG (MAICSA 7034778) Joint Company Secretaries Penang, 29 May 2015